orbs-network/orbs-network-go/services/processor/native/adapter/performance/README.md

 Many stdlib packages need to be rebuilt by the toolchain configured for dynamic linking (like `runtime`), and by default `go build` does not cache intermediate package builds.

 It seems that Go 1.10 does this by default using `cache` but adding `-i` does this even more aggressively in a way that's difficult to undo.
+If you run the test for this method, all of your builds will become fast (about 220ms instead of 1600ms) until you manually delete the built packages (identify their location with `-x`).

 See: https://github.com/golang/go/issues/19707